 3. Mexican goes upscale

 According to the Huffington Post, Mexican food is going upscale for 2014: “More and more people are learning what real Mexican food is, and it’s a lot more than tacos.”
-But hang on, this is Ireland, an island famed for its rich pure flavours, traditional tastes and lovingly crafted products, right?
+But hang on, this is Ireland, an island famed for its rich pure flavors, traditional tastes and lovingly crafted products, right?
 Well, yes, but the restaurant scene in Ireland is one of the most cutting-edge in Europe and in the heart of Dublin is a little Mexican restaurant that is redefining Mexican food.
 With heady Latino chic, a Tequila-lined bar and a small space lined with white subway tiles, 777 is setting the pace in the Irish capital.
 Feast on smoked haddock ceviche, pequeno pajaro (wood-fired quail) and pickled pork tostados.
 Forget New York, forget LA, if you’re looking for the gourmet Mexican food, Dublin is where it’s at.

 4. Comfort food

 The trend of comfort food is here to stay for 2014, according to the United States’ National Restaurant Association.
 In Ireland, the one thing we do VERY well is comfort food.
 You probably haven’t tasted real joy on a plate until you’ve tucked into an Ulster Fry, a tasty explosion of sausages, bacon, soda farl (like a potato cake), mushrooms, beans and fried eggs.
 In fact, Ireland is so good at comfort food that our chefs have been rediscovering Irish classics and putting them back on the menus.
 Think chunky seafood chowder with a dillisk (seaweed) scone at The Malt House in Galway city; courgette and parmesan boxty at The Wineport Lodge in Athlone, and a legendary Irish stew at the Crown Bar Liquor Saloon in Belfast.